-Authorizes a pharmacist to delegate to a pharmacy technician any task within the practice of a pharmacy technician to include performing point-of-care testing and patient care technical tasks as specifically trained for and delegated by a supervising pharmacist;
+- Amends the practice of a pharmacy technician to include performing point-of-care testing and patient care technical tasks as specifically trained for and delegated by a supervising pharmacist;

-- Changes the supervision ratio for pharmacists to include supervising up to eight pharmacy technicians when the pharmacy, other than a pharmacy located in a hospital, is not a public-facing pharmacy and is acting as an agent of an originating pharmacy to fill or refill a prescription; and
+- Changes the supervision ratio for pharmacists to include supervising up to 8, rather than only 6, pharmacy technicians when the pharmacy, other than a pharmacy located in a hospital, is a central fill pharmacy that is not a public-facing pharmacy and is acting as an agent of an originating pharmacy to fill or refill a prescription.

-(Note: This summary applies to this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)